Planning on Starting a Business?

 7. Where can I get help?

-There are many sources of help available to assist you in planning your new business and you may want to join the many successful businesses who came to Colbea to get advice and guidance from a professional Business Adviser and attend one of our business start-up workshops designed to help you think through your ideas, answer many of your questions and make sense of business planning.
+There are many sources of help available to assist you in planning your new business and you may want to join the many successful businesses who came to Colbea to get advice and guidance from a professional Business Advisor and attend one of our business start-up workshops designed to help you think through your ideas, answer many of your questions and make sense of business planning.